TheLegend999/ABS-Manager/README.md

 ## Project Overview

 A Python GUI tool to manage, audit, and fix metadata for `.m4b` audiobook libraries.
+Currently only supports series editing.
+I am activly working on more features.

 I created this because **my entire library is in `.m4b` format, but none of the files had the correct internal tags.** 3rd party tools were unable to correctly sort audiobooks into proper folders.
 This tool fixes that by writing the correct data directly into the files.